Start date: September 2019

 Meet us: View our upcoming open events

-The MSc Entrepreneurship is designed for students who intend to start and run high impact, innovative businesses.
+The MSc Entrepreneurship at UCL School of Management is designed for students who intend to start and run high impact, innovative businesses.

 Right from the start of the programme, you will learn the skills and gain the tools to start an innovative, high impact, new business.